fbarbe00/who-wrote-that/README.md

 ## TODOs
 Things I'd like to add/improve:
+- add multiplayer with sockets
 - run the llm analysis in the background with qwen2:0.5b
+- add job to remove old scripts
 - add group picture
-- add multiplayer with sockets
-- add job to remove old scripts
+- find a proper name (and keep it consistent)
 - better color palets